shbhate/udacity_ud617/tag_AnswerToQuestionRatio_overview.md

 ### Interlude between stage 1 and stage 2: Combine reducer outputs into a single file

 Many reducers may independently work in parallel during stage 1 and each produce a separate output file by the name “part-'part number'” (e.g part-00001).
 To concatenate these results into a single file, the getmerge command can be used as follows
-hadoop fs -getmerge <stage_1_outputdir path>    <local path to new file which will contain concatenated results>
+hadoop fs -getmerge 'stage_1_outputdir path'    'local path to new file which will contain concatenated results'

-After executing this command, the output file can be uploaded to HDFS using the put command hadoop fs –put    <stage_1_combined_input_file>    <path to inputdir for stage 2>
+After executing this command, the output file can be uploaded to HDFS using the put command
+hadoop fs –put    'stage_1_combined_input_file'    'path to inputdir for stage 2'

 ### MapReduce Stage 2